-In Windows XP, the Notebook PC can be powered OFF by using Start | Shut Down... | Turn off (or Shut down).
-For operating systems without proper power management (DOS, Windows NT), you must power OFF the Notebook PC by holding the power switch for 2 seconds (as opposed to 1 second to power ON) after closing applications and exiting operating systems.
+In Windows XP, power OFF the Notebook PC by clicking Windows Start button and select Shut Down and then choose Turn off (or Shut down).
+For operating systems without proper power management (DOS, Windows NT), you must close all applications and exit operating systems and then power OFF by holding the power switch for 2 seconds (as opposed to 1 second to power ON).
 Holding the power switch for 2 seconds is necessary in order to prevent accidental power-OFFs.